Onthatile Zulu

-Onthatile Owethu Zulu (born 14 March 2000) is a field hockey player from South Africa.
+Onthatile 'Thati' Owethu Zulu (born 14 March 2000) is a field hockey player from South Africa.
 In 2020, she was an athlete at the Summer Olympics.

 Personal life

-Onthatile Zulu was born and raised in Gauteng.
+Onthatile Zulu was born and raised in Pretoria.

 Career

 National team

 Zulu made her senior international debut for South Africa in 2019, during a qualifying event for the 2020 Summer Olympics in Stellenbosch.

 Following a string of good performances in the lead up to selection, Zulu was named in the squad for the 2020 Summer Olympics in Tokyo.
 She will make her Olympic debut on 24 July 2021, in the Pool A match against Ireland.

 Christa Ramasimong and her are the co-captains of the South Africa U21 team to compete in the FIH Women's Junior World Cup.